Generative Molecular Design with Steerable and Granular Synthesizability Control: Methods

-A robust method should achieve both characteristics and we will highlight in the Results section cases where the reaction constraints impose a challenging Pareto-front, such that property optimization is diminished.
-We report both \textbf{Oracle Calls} and \textbf{Wall Time} to comment on \textit{resource usage}.
+These metrics are used in all method development experiments and were chosen for a comprehensive coverage to answer the following questions: (1) Do generated molecules satisfy all user-specified reaction constraints?
+(2) Are generated molecules property-optimized?
+We report both \textbf{Oracle Calls} and \textbf{Wall Time} to comment on resource usage.
 Given a fixed oracle budget, the wall time differs across models, across reward functions, e.g., if a larger building block stock were used for retrosynthesis as the search time would vary, and across GPU types.
 Oracle calls may also impose additional costs such as API costs.
 All Tanimoto similarity calculations are computed with Morgan fingerprints with radius 2 and 1024 bits.
-Finally, for certain experiments, other metrics are used, either to compare with previous work or to comment on experiment-specific characteristics.
-We defer details to the respective Results sections.
-Finally, we note that all wall times are reported in Appendix \ref{appendix:rxn-insight-vs-namerxn} to manage table sizes and also to accompany it with a discussion on Rxn-INSIGHT compared to NameRxn for reaction labeling.
+The metrics when enforcing synthesizability using only certain reactions with and without also enforcing specific building blocks are presented in Extended Data Tables \ref{table:enforce-all-metrics} and \ref{table:enforce-all-and-blocks-metrics}, respectively.
+Full metrics for this section are presented in the Supplementary Information S6.1.